nahhididwin/L-Representation/hn/rm1.md

 We built L-Representation (L-Rep), a framework for fixed-point arithmetic with machine-checked guarantees.

 It targets hardware, safety-critical and DSP workloads where overflow and precision bugs are difficult to reason about.
+In these settings, small numerical errors can be extremely hard to detect and debug.

 **The core idea is a bit-allocation scheme that:**